Initiative

 Lifecycle Timeline

 Initiative is a self-hosted project management platform.
 Versions of the application prior to 0.32.4 are vulnerable to Stored Cross-Site Scripting (XSS) in the document upload functionality.
-Any user with upload permissions within the "Initiatives" section can upload a malicious `.html` or `.htm` file as a document.
+Any user with upload permissions within the "Initiatives" section can upload a malicious .html or .htm file as a document.
 Because the uploaded HTML file is served under the application's origin without proper sandboxing, the embedded JavaScript executes in the context of the application.
 As a result, authentication tokens, session cookies, or other sensitive data can be exfiltrated to an attacker-controlled server.
 Additionally, since the uploaded file is hosted under the application's domain, simply sharing the direct file link may result in execution of the malicious script when accessed.
 Version 0.32.4 fixes the issue.

 Stored XSS in Initiative project management platform versions before 0.32.4 allows authenticated users with upload permissions to execute arbitrary JavaScript by uploading malicious HTML files that are served without sandboxing under the application's origin.
 An attacker can exploit this to steal authentication tokens, session cookies, and other sensitive data from other users, or trick them into executing malicious scripts by sharing direct file links. …

-Sign in for detailed remediation steps.
+Sign in for detailed remediation steps and compensating controls.

 Share